- When: Saturday 5 June 2021 at 8:00am to Monday 7 June 2021 at 1:00pm

 - a fever, cough, sore throat and/or shortness of breath

 - When: Thursday 27 May 2021 at 6:30pm

 - Your Event Guide/s:

 Hi, I have been bitten by the hiking bug and enjoy anything from a leisurely jaunt to a multiple day hike through our wonderful bush.
-I have enjoyed walking and hiking in many areas having completed the Cape to cape, the Great Ocean Road walk along with a couple of rambles in the UK, the most memorable being the Cumbria Way through the Lakes District.
-The Bibbulmun track is a fantastic escape to nature right on our doorstep.
-I’ve managed a couple of end to ends and have enjoyed many stretches on multiple occasions.
-I have met a number of great people along the way and hope to be able to experience walking with you soon.
+I have enjoyed walking and hiking interstate and overseas and feel so lucky to have the Bibbulmun Track as a fantastic escape to nature right on our doorstep.
+I’ve managed a couple of end-to-ends and have enjoyed many stretches on multiple occasions.
+I have met a number of wonderful people along the way and hope to be able to experience walking with you soon.

 Hi, Karen here.
 I have always had a love of walking in the bush, particularly looking at wildflowers, but have only in recent years discovered the Bibbulmun Track.
 As many have told me, it is addictive and I am now passing on my new found passion by volunteering as a guide.
 I haven’t walked the entire track yet but my favourite so far is around the Canning River where it amazes me how much the vegetation and soil can change in so short a time.
 Hope to see you out there soon!